ampproject/amphtml/extensions/amp-consent/customizing-extension-behaviors-on-consent.md

 * `CONSENT_POLICY_STATE.SUFFICIENT` : The consent is accepted
 * `CONSENT_POLICY_STATE.INSUFFICIENT` : The consent is rejected
 * `CONSENT_POLICY_STATE.UNKNOWN_NOT_REQUIRED` : The consent state is unknown, and `<amp-consent>` is informed to not prompt UI.

+In addition to the consent state, the vendor can also use the `getConsentPolicySharedData` API to require extra privacy information about the user from the page owner.
+Read [this](https://github.com/ampproject/amphtml/blob/master/extensions/amp-consent/amp-consent.md#response) to understand where the `shareData` is from.